-- 14. Given the entry of IOM into the United Nations system and the need to ensure consistency among all Member States and with other organizations of the United Nations system regarding the privileges and immunities granted to IOM by States, the Director General is exploring more actively the three approaches mentioned in the previous paragraph.
-A standard bilateral template has been developed, and broader consultations will be held when resources permit. - 15.
-The Director General also considers that his efforts to engage States will be strengthened if the Council remains seized of the matter and reiterates its call for Member States, observer States and places where the Organization has activities to grant the Organization privileges and immunities meeting the criteria contained in Resolution No.1266, that is to say, substantively similar to those that the United Nations specialized agencies are entitled to in accordance with the 1947 Convention.
+- 14. In its negotiations with States, IOM continues to use the standard bilateral template it has developed aimed at attaining privileges and immunities meeting the criteria contained in Resolution No. 1266.
+However, other pressing priorities have emerged, which, together with a lack of resources, have not allowed the Organization to increase its efforts to address this important matter. - 15.
+The Director General still considers that his efforts to engage States will be strengthened if the Council remains seized of the matter and reiterates its call for Member States, observer States and places where the Organization has activities to grant the Organization privileges and immunities meeting the criteria contained in Resolution No. 1266, that is to say, substantively similar to those that the United Nations specialized agencies are entitled to in accordance with the 1947 Convention.
 This will strengthen the Organization's ability to work on an equal footing with the other organizations that are part of the United Nations system.